 In 2014, she was diagnosed with stage 4 cancer but in spite of her illness, Robinson exuded sheer determination while her poetry community rallied around her to provide love, support and encouragement.
 November 18, 2015, Giselle Robinson passed away yet always reminded us to tell our truth.

-In honor of Giselle B Robinson, an annual award for best written poem is presented in her name.
+In honor of Giselle B Robinson, an annual award for best written poem is presented to sophomores and juniors, in her name.

 Annual Louder Than a Bomb